 One of the children from Millfield school exclaimed, “It was the best day of my life!”

-We were disappointed and saddened to have to postpone our linking during the latter part of the Spring term and the Summer term this year.
+We were disappointed and saddened to have to postpone our linking during 2019/20.

 Walsall for All to re-launch School Linking programme in September 2021

 We plan a relaunch of our successful Schools Linking programme for 2021/22, at a time when sharing different perspectives and experiences are more important and valuable than ever.
 In the world of post-Coronavirus lockdown, with its increased awareness of inequality, highlighted by both the disproportionate impact of the virus on certain communities and the Black Lives Matter movement, we feel that programmes such as this will be vital for young people to explore these issues by taking part in activities as well as enabling them to share their unique experiences.

-With government guidelines around social distancing and safety at the forefront of schools, re-opening the programme has had to reassess its delivery methods, in 2020-21, we are linking virtually; building a sense of togetherness with other children and creating shared learning adventures from within the classroom.
+In 2021/22, our CPD will be virtual and we will be linking virtually; building a sense of togetherness with other children and creating shared learning adventures from within the classroom.

 Please get in touch to find out more.